 Originally published on the Adobe Design and Film School Connection September 2011.

-One of the great pleasures of working in educational technology is facilitating the creativity of students and faculty.
-Especially at Canada’s oldest art and design university, OCAD University.
+One of the great pleasures of working in educational technology is facilitating the creativity of students and faculty, especially at OCAD University, Canada’s oldest art and design university.
 Understanding and enabling the creative process with technology is revelatory: I’m always delighted when a faculty or student takes some technology and does something completely unexpected with it.
 This is precisely what happened when Assistant Professor Patricio Davila and student Ivan Sharko dropped by my office in the Fall of 2010, asking to have a look at our Microsoft Surface.

 The Boring Gallery at “The Show Off”: the 96th Annual Graduate Exhibition.
 Installation View.